SgtWiggles/ume/README.md

 - [ ] Change yes/no in config file to true false values
 - [ ] Update [INSTALL](INSTALL)
 - [ ] Reload settings keybind
+- [ ] Fix the automated reloading system to prevent overwrites.
 - [x] Add shell colors to color menu
 - [x] Programmatically manipulate ume while it is running